julien-montmartin/ternary-tree/README.md

 for key in &SOME_KEYS {

-    //Say the value is the same as the key,
+    // Say the value is the same as the key,
-    //it makes the example easier !
-    let some_value = *key;
+    // it makes the example easier ! let some_value = *key;

     map.insert(key, some_value);
 }

-//Use Graphviz to convert tst.dot to tst.png:
+// Use Graphviz to convert tst.dot to tst.png:
-//dot -T png -o tst.png tst.dot
+// dot -T png -o tst.png tst.dot
 let mut file = File::create("tst.dot").unwrap();
 map.pretty_print(&mut file);

 let mut v = Vec::new();

-//Recursively get all values whose keys match "a?a" pattern map.visit_crossword_values("a?a", '?', |s| v.push(s.clone()));
+// Recursively get all values whose keys match "a?a" pattern map.visit_crossword_values("a?a", '?', |s| v.push(s.clone()));
 assert_eq!(v, ["aba", "aca"]);

 v.clear();

-//Iterate over all values whose keys are close to "abc"
+// Iterate over all values whose keys are close to "abc"
-//(At a Hamming distance of 1 from "abc")
+// (At a Hamming distance of 1 from "abc")
 {
     let mut it = map.iter_neighbor("abc", 1);